 Who owns the rights?
 Who may be named as claimant?
 Who may file the application?
-A transferee owns all of the rights The author The author and/or or The transferee who owns all of the rights The transferee who owns all of the rights or An authorized agent of one or more of the aforementioned parties A transferee owns some - The author The author but not all - of the rights or An owner of one or more of the exclusive rights or An authorized agent of one or more of the aforementioned parties An exclusive licensee owns all of the rights The author The author and/or or The exclusive licensee who owns all of the rights The exclusive licensee who owns all of the rights or An authorized agent of one or more of the aforementioned parties An exclusive licensee owns some - but not all - of the rights The author The author or An owner of one or more of the exclusive rights or An authorized agent of one or more of the aforementioned parties
+A transferee owns some - but not all - of the rights The author The author or An owner of one or more of the exclusive rights or An authorized agent of one or more of the aforementioned parties An exclusive licensee owns all of the rights The author The author and/or or The exclusive licensee who owns all of the rights The exclusive licensee who owns all of the rights or An authorized agent of one or more of the aforementioned parties An exclusive licensee owns some - but not all - of the rights The author The author or An owner of one or more of the exclusive rights or An authorized agent of one or more of the aforementioned parties